Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Bounds on Codebook Distortion

 where

 where $\mathcal{C}$ in $\PUN$ with cardinality $\lvert \mathcal{C} \rvert = K$.
 Here, $\mathbf{Q}$ is an arbitrary point in the space.

-Based on the volume of $\PUN$ given in Corollary~\ref{Cor:Measurofball}, the distortion--rate tradeoff is characterized by establishing lower and upper bounds on the distortion--rate function.
-For a codebook $\mathcal{C}$ with sufficiently large cardinality $K$, the distortion--rate function over the $\PUN$, with global phase invariant distance, can be bounded as
+Based on the volume of $\PUN$ given in Corollary~\ref{Cor:Measurofball}, the rate--distortion tradeoff is characterized by establishing lower and upper bounds on the rate--distortion function.
+For a codebook $\mathcal{C}$ with sufficiently large cardinality $K$, the rate--distortion function over the $\PUN$, with the chordal distance, can be bounded as

 where $D=n^2-1$ and $c_{n}$ given in Corollary \ref{Cor:Measurofball}.
 This is an extension of the results in~\cite{dai2008quantization} for Grassmannian manifold to $\PUN$.

 As discussed in~\cite{dai2008quantization}, for a code $\left(K, \delta \right)$ in $\PUN$ the distortion is upper bounded as